-Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Lithuania, 73% of 2-yearolds are enrolled in ECE.
-This increases to 89% of 3-year-olds, 91% of 4-year-olds and 92% of 5year-olds.

-2. Year of reference differs from 2022.
-Refer to the source table for more details.

-- Compulsory education in Lithuania starts at the age of 6 and continues until the age of 16.
-Students typically graduate at age 18 from general upper secondary programmes.
-(Here, the typical age refers to the age of the students at the beginning of the school year; students will generally be one year older than the age indicated when they graduate at the end of the school year.)
-The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 19 and 24.
+- Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
+In Denmark, 87% of 2-yearolds are enrolled in ECE.
+This increases to 96% of 3-year-olds, 97% of 4-year-olds and 97% of 5year-olds. - Compulsory education in Denmark starts at the age of 6 and continues until the age of 15.
+Students typically graduate between the ages of 18 and 19 from general upper secondary programmes.
+The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 19 and 25.
 This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
-In Lithuania, 33% of this age group are enrolled in general upper secondary education and 10% in vocational upper secondary education.
-A further 41% are enrolled in lower secondary programmes and 11% in tertiary programmes.
-This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2).
+In Denmark, 43% of this age group are enrolled in general upper secondary education and 10% in vocational upper secondary education.
+A further 33% are enrolled in lower secondary programmes and 1% in tertiary programmes.
+This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2). - On average across countries and other participants with comparable data, 77% of entrants into general upper secondary education successfully complete their upper secondary studies (either in general or in vocational programmes) within the theoretical duration of the programme.
+The completion rate increases by an average 10 percentage points within two years after the end of the theoretical duration.
+In Denmark, 81% of entrants into general upper secondary education complete their programme within the theoretical duration, but this share increases to 87% after allowing an additional two years. - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
+On average across the OECD, they attract 76% of all new students compared to 74% in Denmark.
+Short-cycle tertiary programmes are the second most common level of education for new entrants into tertiary education, but their importance differs widely across countries.
+In Denmark, they are chosen by 26% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+However, a few countries experienced double digit declines in the share of international students.
+Denmark is not one of them, as the share of international students remained stable between 2019 and 2021 (10% of all tertiary students).

+4 | DENMARK - COUNTRY NOTE